by Dr. C.H. Weaver M.D. updated 7/2019

-All these regimens are Eloxatin based chemotherapy regimens and can be associated with significant side effects including diarrhea, fatigue and damage to the nerves (neuropathy).
-Many colon cancer experts are now limiting the use of the this medication to no more than 3-4 cycles and patients should discuss this with their physician.
+These regimens all use Eloxatin chemotherapy and can be associated with significant side effects including diarrhea, fatigue and damage to the nerves (neuropathy).
+Many colon cancer experts are now limiting the use of this medication to no more than 3-4 cycles and patients should discuss this with their physician.

 Colon Cancer Mutations Targeted by Precision Cancer Medicines